MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 .. note::

-   The final build stage to produce the executable file can be done outside MicroEJ SDK, and thus the BSP connection configuration is optional.
+   The final build stage to produce the executable file can be done outside of MicroEJ SDK, and thus the BSP connection configuration is optional.

    BSP connection configuration is only required in the following cases: